Visa policy of India: 2016

 In January 2016 it was announced that the extension would take place by March 2016.
-In November 2015 it was announced that the visa validity will be extended to 180 days.
+In November 2015 it was announced that the visa validity would be extended to 180 days.

 In January 2016 it was announced that the multiple entries would become available and that e-Tourist Visa holders would receive a gift pack on arrival.

 The eTV list was extended for tourists from 37 more countries on 26 February 2016.

 In September 2016 it was announced that the electronic visa scheme would be reformed to include 27 visa codes denoting various visit purposes such as tourism, business or medical visits.
 It was also announced that the list of visa on arrival eligible countries would be expanded.

 On 30 November 2016 the Government of India approved further liberalization, simplification and rationalization of visa regime in India.
 It also announced that more countries would be added to the e-visa list.
 The e-visa would have a validity of 60 days and could be applied for by foreign nationals up to four months ahead of the visit.
-Five seaports – Mumbai, Kochi, Chennai, Goa and Mangalore – would receive tourists coming with e-visa.
+Five seaports – Mumbai, Kochi, Chennai, Goa and Mangaluru – would receive tourists coming with e-visa.